 Section 11010 – Equipment General Requirements

-[Division 1 – General Requirements – insert applicable specifications]

-[Division 3 - Concrete– insert applicable specifications]

-[Division 8 – insert applicable specifications]

-[Division 13 – insert applicable specifications]
+Division 3, 4, 5, 9, 11, 13, 15 and 16 Specifications

 General Description

-The elevated water storage facility shall have a net working capacity of and be able to meet distribution system operating conditions in accordance with the operational requirements set out in Division 13 - SCADA and Instrumentation and the Process Narrative/Process Control Narratives included in the SCADA appendices, including water quality and water age: [_____] m3 (______) Imperial gallons
+The elevated water storage facility shall have a net working capacity of and be able to meet distribution system operating conditions in accordance with the operational requirements set out in Division 13 - SCADA and Instrumentation and the Process Narrative/Process Control Narratives included in the SCADA appendices, including water quality and water age: 8500m3 /1.87 MIG

-[Modify to suit individual project]

-The top water level (TWL) shall be set at an elevation of [____] m Above Mean Sea Level (AMSL) and the overflow level capacity level shall be 100 mm above this level.
+The top water level (TWL) shall be set at an elevation of 324.61 m Above Mean Sea Level (AMSL) and the overflow level capacity level shall be 100 mm above this level.
 The maximum working range and the minimum height from ground level to tank low water level (LWL), shall be as detailed on the Contract Drawings for the Elevated Water Storage Tank.

 The mixing characteristics of the mixing system shall be assessed and reported by Computational Fluid Dynamics (CFD) methods provided by the Contractor who will engage an independent firm experienced and competent in CFD assessments.
-[Consultant and York Region staff will review the need for CFD assessment and amend the specification as required].
 Submit the CFD assessment report to the Consultant for approval and the Region for sign-off.
 The mixing system must be able to withstand disinfection level chlorine residuals without any negative impact to the equipment and materials comprising the mixing system.

 Technical Definitions